joltwallet/jolt_wallet/README.md

 GNU Make may be used instead of Ninja.
 If a build system is not specified, `Ninja` will be used.

+Many of these options change either how the default `sdkconfig` is generated, or how the `make`/`ninja` filed is generated.
+To be safe, delete both the `build/` directory and the `sdkconfig.*` files in the project root.

 ### Setup toolchain and other depdencies